kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+## Day 99: September 16, 2020

+**Today's Progress**: I finished section 8 on my MongoDB course.

+**Thoughts**: It's almost the last day, I wil probably focus on content creation when I get back.
+I don't know what I'll be doing from now on.
+I will get back soon for another round because my coding journey is only in the beginning.

+**Link(s) to work**: [Commit Link](#)

+---

 ## Day 98: September 15, 2020

 **Today's Progress**: I continued working on section 8 on my MongoDB course.